-Most Popular Other Education Programs for Associate’s Degree
+Most Popular Other Education Programs for Associate’s Degrees

 There are 12 colleges that offer an associate’s degree in other education.
 Learn more about the most popular 12 below:

 Liberty University tops the list of the most popular school in the U.S. for other education majors who are seeking their associate's degree.
-Each year, around 75,000 students seeking various degrees attend the university.
+Roughly 85,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $15,417 per year, while in-state graduate students, on average, pay $7,980 per year.

-Below are some popular majors that are similar to other education that offer associate’s degree.
+Below are some popular majors that are similar to other education that offer associate’s degrees.

 |Major||Annual Degrees Awarded|